 To deal with this problem, you should always assume that collimation is off before using your telescope.
 You can also check it from time to time.

-How Collimation Cause Blurry
+How does Collimation Cause Blurriness

 Collimation is the process of aligning all the components of the telescope to bring light into full focus.
 Whenever these components are not fully aligned, then the telescope is said to be out of collimation.

 If the reflector telescope’s mirrors are not fully aligned, you are likely to get blurry images whenever you try to magnify a distant object.

 The main reason is that by magnifying, you are exaggerating all the available misalignments.

 How to Troubleshoot These Problems

 Remove the eyepiece and look into the telescope.
 You will probably find nothing other than your own eyes looking at you.

 Use your collimation tools to check and fix any collimation, if any.
 Collimation tools are easy to use, even for beginners.
 But if you encounter problems, you can refer to the user manual to handle them with more ease.

 4. The Main Telescope is Not Aligned with Finderscope